All of our care homes are free from the COVID-19 virus.

 An airtight glass partition combined with a handsfree intercom system divides Covid-safe visiting room in two, enabling the residents to safely see and chat with their loved ones in a Covid-secure way.

 These Covid-safe visiting spaces are subject to strict safety protocols and procedures to protect staff, residents and their relatives from the ongoing pandemic.
-In line with the latest government guidelines, two relatives may visit one resident at a time, however the two relatives must be from the same household.
-That is in order to comply with the new lockdown rules where household mixing is not permitted.
+In line with the latest government guidelines, two relatives may visit one resident at a time.

 Visits are arranged by appointment only and limited to a maximum of 45 minutes per visit.
 This varies by home so please speak with the care home directly to book a suitable time.